 Take a look a RedOxx Luggage.

-The branding isn’t so strong as to appeal to only one demographic - it appeals to tradesmen, travellers, factory workers, urban explorers...anyone who wants a darn strong bag.
+The branding is broad enough to appeal to multiple demographics (i.e. tradesmen, travellers, factory workers, urban explorers...anyone who wants a darn strong bag).

 What’s more, this branding is echoed throughout all social media and product pages.